Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods

 Since the release of GPT-2 \cite{radford2019language} and subsequent explosion of high-quality Transformer-based NLG models, there has been only one general survey on detection of machine generated text \cite{jawahar2020automatic}.
 The scope of this previous survey is constrained to detection methods specifically targeting the several generative Transformer models that had been released at the time.
 Prior to this, a systematic review of machine generated text predating the Transformer architecture covered approaches to detecting previous NLG approaches, such as Markov chains \cite{beresneva2016computer}.
 Our survey differs from previous work in three major ways.

 First, our survey of machine generated text detection is more comprehensive than previous work.
-We consider literature on feature-based detection of machine-generated text omitted from prior review \cite{8282270, frohling2021feature, Lavoie2010AlgorithmicDO}.
-Such approaches are a worthy inclusion, as feature-based approaches still apply against contemporary NLG models \cite{frohling2021feature, crothers2022adversarial, kowalczyk2022detecting}.
-Inclusion of such features may provide benefits in practice, such as improved robustness against adversarial attacks targeting neural networks \cite{crothers2022adversarial}, or enhanced explainability \cite{kowalczyk2022detecting}.
+We consider literature on feature-based detection of machine-generated text that was omitted from prior review \cite{8282270, frohling2021feature, Lavoie2010AlgorithmicDO}.
+Such approaches are a worthy inclusion as feature-based approaches still apply against contemporary NLG models \cite{frohling2021feature, crothers2022adversarial, kowalczyk2022detecting}, and may provide benefits such as improved robustness against adversarial attacks targeting neural networks \cite{crothers2022adversarial}, or enhanced explainability \cite{kowalczyk2022detecting}.
 Additionally, as research on both NLG and detection has continued to rapidly advance in the years following the previous survey, we must now cover a wider range of generative models and defensive research.

-Second, in addition to a comprehensive review of detection methods against contemporary models, this survey provides an in-depth analysis of the risks posed by NLG models via the process of \textit{threat modeling} (i.e., identifying potential adversaries, their capabilities and objectives) \cite{DBLP:journals/corr/abs-2107-01806}.
+Second, in addition to a comprehensive review of detection methods targeting contemporary models, this survey provides an in-depth analysis of the risks posed by NLG models via the process of \textit{threat modeling} (i.e., identifying potential adversaries, their capabilities and objectives) \cite{DBLP:journals/corr/abs-2107-01806}.
 The result of our threat modeling process is a series of \textit{threat models} that describe scenarios where machine generated text may be abused, the likely methodology of attackers, and existing research related to each threat.
 To date, there has yet to be any survey of machine generated text detection with a focus on the risks presented by machine generated text.
 Consideration of threat models is vital to set the groundwork for trustworthy development of NLG technology, encourage early development of defensive measures, and minimize potential harms.